THE VFA PIONEER HISTORIES PROJECT

 JW: After that experience, did you stay in Iowa City or did you move?
 Did you continue to be involved in the women’s movement in any way?

-DM: Oh yeah, I did.
+DM: Oh yes!
 That would have been about 1973.
-The ’60s really included the ’70s.
-I started my own construction company, McCormick Construction and Cabinetry, specialists in solar and energy efficient design.
-I had a sign on my truck, that’s an exact quote.
-I hired women, it was a women’s construction company and I had plenty of work.
+You know the ’60s really included the ’70s.
+After I got my Journey level card from the United Brotherhood I started my own construction company, McCormick Construction and Cabinetry, Specialists in Solar and Energy Efficient Design.
+I had The sign on my blue, half ton pickup.
+I mostly hired women and I had plenty of work.
 I never advertised once; it was all word of mouth.

 JW: That was still in Iowa?